StandingPadAnimations/StandingPadAnimations/README.md

 ## Hello, I'm StandingPad, and here's some things about me:
 - I'm the creator of the Rendor Porgramming Language
+- Creator of the Resurgence VM crate for Rust
 - I'm one of the maintainers to MCprep
 - My programming carrer began with the 3D software Blender (weird I know)
 - Speaking of Blender, I use it all the time.
-If there hasn't been a commit in a while, you know where it is
+If there hasn't been a commit in a while, you know where I am
-- I primarally work with C++, but I also know Python
+- I primarally work with Rust, but I also know Python and C++

 ### Some other facts: